e4u8/adc_2channels_DMA/README.md

 *loop_skew  first=209  mid=339  last=209 us
 ```

 The middle sample sporadically shows a skew ~130 µs higher than first and last.
-First and last
-remain stable.
-The most likely cause is a FreeRTOS tick interrupt or a DMA completion callback
+The most likely
+cause is a FreeRTOS tick interrupt or a DMA completion callback for an unrelated peripheral
-for an unrelated peripheral firing at the exact moment the GPADC task is between the CH0 close
-and CH1 open at that index, adding latency before `ad_gpadc_open(CHAN1)` can return.
+firing between the CH0 close and CH1 open at that index.

-**Decision: accepted.** The error this introduces in P at 50 Hz is bounded:

-- Normal skew: 209 µs → 3.76° phase error → 0.22% error in P
-- Worst-case skew: 339 µs → 6.10° phase error → 0.57% error in P for the affected sample

-Since the spike affects only isolated samples (not the entire batch), the mean error in P
+**Decision: accepted.** Since the spike affects only isolated samples (not the entire batch),
-accumulated over a full mains cycle is far smaller than the per-sample worst case and is
+the mean error in P accumulated over a full mains cycle is far smaller than the per-sample
-considered acceptable for this application.
+worst case and is considered acceptable for this application.

 ### Impact on power calculations